Leaderboard

 DNF/DQ = Did Not Finish and was also Disqualified.
 This is just so DNF'ers will also know when if they broke THE RULES, so they don't lose the benefit of that knowledge for future attempts.

-This is your time for the attempt, expressed in HH:MM:SS, as calculated by the time elapsed between Start and Finish times.
+This is your Completion Time for the attempt, expressed in HH:MM:SS, as calculated by the time elapsed between Start and Finish times.
 Lower times are better, and will place your attempt higher on the Overall leaderboard as well as the leaderboard tab for the specific course:format for this attempt.
-This is how you win.
+For all races besides the NC24, this is how you win - your parents will be very proud.

 Nonstop

 Bragging rights, on the honor system.
-This just means you never leave your vessel, and your boat never leaves the water.
-This is only applicable to the TE course, all NC courses require beaching and cannot be completed nonstop.
-You can anchor, and tie up with other boats that are anchored.
+This basically just means you never leave your vessel, and your vessel never touches dry land or a dock.
+You can anchor, and tie up with other vessels that are anchored.
 You can swim alongside your vessel so long as you don't touch the bottom of the lake.
-Any other form of contact with the bottom, land, docks, or other boats - by your crew or your vessel - DQ's you as a Nonstop submission.
+Any other form of contact with the bottom, land, moorings, docks, or other vessels not at anchor - by crew or vessel - DQ's the team as a Nonstop submission.

 Unsupported

 Bragging rights, on the honor system.
-While all courses and formats are technically unsupported, resupply along the course is permitted.
-These are things like refilling drinking water, a pit stop at a general store, getting parts or repair help from others, etc. - these are all allowed.
+While all EXC attempts are technically unsupported, resupply along the course is permitted.
+This includes things like refilling drinking water, buying provisions at a general store, charging electronics at a campsite, getting parts or repair help from others, etc. - these are all normally allowed.
 An Unsupported attempt is intended to simulate a true expedition scenario, where you must carry everything needed with you from the start of the race.
-This includes food, drinking water (or a means to make it), and making your own repairs with supplies carried with you.
-Taking on any additional supplies or assistance from others DQ's you as an Unsupported submission.
+This includes food, drinking water (or a means to make it), power charging, and making your own repairs with supplies carried with you.
+Taking on any additional supplies, using land electricity, or assistance from others DQ's you as an Unsupported submission.
+See THE RULES for more specifics on what is allowed and what is not.

 Notes